kubermatic/docs/content/kubermatic/v2.13/advanced/addons/_index.en.md

 ##### Setting a Custom Docker Registry

-In case you want to set a custom registry for all addons, you can specify the `-overwrideRegistry` flag on the `kubermatic-controller-manager` or via the helm setting `kubermatic.controller.overwriteRegistry`.
+In case you want to set a custom registry for all addons, you can specify the `-overwriteRegistry` flag on the `kubermatic-controller-manager` or via the helm setting `kubermatic.controller.overwriteRegistry`.
 It will set the specified registry on all control plane components & addons.

 ### Accessible Addons